marknnb/recipe-service/README.md

 * Git maven plugin is used to capture the commit details on application
 *

-# decisions taken while implementing the recipe-service
+# Decisions taken while implementing the recipe-service
 * package by layer
   * file structure is based on domain layers in the application.